• Skip to main content

 Producing books of original medieval and Byzantine texts with facing-page translations.

-August 12, 2024 by Nicole Eddy
+March 16, 2026 by Nicole Eddy

-The Old English Catholic Homilies: Ælfric
+The Old English Catholic Homilies, The Second Series: Ælfric

-A contemporary edition and translation of one of the great monuments of Old English literary and religious culture.
+A contemporary edition and translation of one of the great monuments of Old English literary and religious culture

 Related titles